cryptolokimax/loki-docs/docs/Wallets/CliWallet/WalletRestoreKeys.md

-# Restoring Your CLI Wallet from Seed
+# Restoring Your CLI Wallet from Keys

-To fully restore your wallet and be able to view balance and make transactions, having your seed stored will be enough.
-You don't need your wallet password or other keys to restore the wallet once you have a seed phrase.
+If you have a Mnemonic Seed Phrase, restoring your wallet from it would probably be a good option.
+Otherwise, you can restore your wallet from private keys.
+You will need to have the following keys to proceed:

+- Wallet public address
+- Spend Key
+- View Key

 ## Step 1: Download and unzip CLI wallet